RAF Davidstow Moor

 Airfield Code Letters - DD

-The airfield was opened on 1 October 1942, a pivotal time when the outcome of the Battle of the Atlantic was hanging in the balance.
-The three runways and fifty panhandle dispersals were complete, but accommodation was not and the lack of a permanent water supply must have made life a little difficult for those posted to the field.
-Its three concrete runways were laid down in the classic 'A' shape configuration, with three T2 hangars provided to give a degree of cover for aircraft maintenance, in what was quite a harsh exposed environment with weather rolling in off the Atlantic Ocean.
+The airfield was opened on 1 October 1942 with Sqn Ldr C F Edwards as commanding officer and was allocated to 19 Group Coastal Command.
+This was a pivotal time when the outcome of the Battle of the Atlantic was hanging in the balance.
+Three runways were constructed as one main at 2,000ft and two subsidiaries at 1,400ft.
+Fifty panhandle dispersals were completed off the southern and western perimeter tracks.
+Accommodation at the time of opening was still under construction, and the lack of a permanent water supply must have made life a little difficult for those posted to the field.
+Three T2 hangars were provided to give a degree of cover for aircraft maintenance/damage repair in what was quite a harsh exposed environment when bad weather rolled in off the Atlantic Ocean.

-On 12 October 1942 a convoy of 98 vehicles arrived at the site carrying American personnel and equipment.
-This was followed on 15 October by the first recorded landing by an aircraft at the airfield, when a Douglas DC.3 Dakota of 24 Squadron brought in 18 army personnel who were to perform guard duties.
+The first record of aerial use of the airfield came on 11 October 1942 with the Operations Record Book stating 5 aircraft landed and later took off.
+It omits to say what type of machine these were.
+The following day a convoy of 98 vehicles arrived at the site carrying 6 officers and 193 other ranks of the USAAF, along with bomb and ammunition stores.
+This was followed on 15 October by the first identified landing at the airfield, when a Douglas C-47 from Hendon brought in 18 army personnel to perform guard duties.

-The first operational aircraft to arrive at Davidstow flew in on 8 November 1942, 18 B-24Ds Liberators of the 44th (The Flying Eight-Balls) and 93rd Bombardment Groups landed from their bases at Shipham and Alconbury respectively.
-The Liberators caused a bit of apprehension to the locals who thought the aircraft maybe German.
-The units were fuelled and bombed up ready to fly the next day in an attack on the U-Boat pens at St Nazaire.
-The mission was in support of Operation Torch which was the allied invasion of French North Africa.
-Fourteen aircraft carried out the raid with the 93rd bombing at 14.02 hrs and the 44th at 14.08 hrs.
-The bombers returned to Davidstow having achieved varying degrees of success with damage being inflicted to one B-24 from the 93rd during the raid.
+The first operational aircraft to arrive at Davidstow flew in on 8 November 1942, 18 B-24Ds Liberators of the 44th (The Flying Eight-Balls) and 93rd Bombardment Groups landed from their bases at Shipham and Alconbury, respectively.
+The Liberators caused a bit of apprehension to the locals who thought the aircraft might be German.
+The units were fuelled and bombed up, ready to fly the next day in an attack on the U-Boat pens at St Nazaire.
+The mission was in support of Operation Torch, which was the allied invasion of French North Africa.
+Fourteen aircraft carried out the raid, with the 93rd bombing at 14.02 hrs and the 44th at 14.08 hrs.
+The bombers returned to Davidstow, having achieved varying degrees of success with damage inflicted to one B-24 from the 93rd during the raid.
 The B-24s returned to their home bases on 9 November 1942.
 Similar missions were flown later in the month using Boeing B-17Fs of the 306th Bomb Group who flew in from Thurleigh.

-The airfield was opened on 1 October 1942, a pivotal time when the outcome of the Battle of the Atlantic was hanging in the balance.
-The three runways and fifty panhandle dispersals were complete, but accommodation was not and the lack of a permanent water supply must have made life a little difficult for those posted to the field.
-Its three concrete runways were laid down in the classic 'A' shape configuration, with three T2 hangars provided to give a degree of cover for aircraft maintenance, in what was quite a harsh exposed environment with weather rolling in off the Atlantic Ocean.
+The airfield was opened on 1 October 1942 with Sqn Ldr C F Edwards as commanding officer and was allocated to 19 Group Coastal Command.
+This was a pivotal time when the outcome of the Battle of the Atlantic was hanging in the balance.
+Three runways were constructed as one main at 2,000ft and two subsidiaries at 1,400ft.
+Fifty panhandle dispersals were completed off the southern and western perimeter tracks.
+Accommodation at the time of opening was still under construction, and the lack of a permanent water supply must have made life a little difficult for those posted to the field.
+Three T2 hangars were provided to give a degree of cover for aircraft maintenance/damage repair in what was quite a harsh exposed environment when bad weather rolled in off the Atlantic Ocean.

-On 12 October 1942 a convoy of 98 vehicles arrived at the site carrying American personnel and equipment.
-This was followed on 15 October by the first recorded landing by an aircraft at the airfield, when a Douglas DC.3 Dakota of 24 Squadron brought in 18 army personnel who were to perform guard duties.
+The first record of aerial use of the airfield came on 11 October 1942 with the Operations Record Book stating 5 aircraft landed and later took off.
+It omits to say what type of machine these were.
+The following day a convoy of 98 vehicles arrived at the site carrying 6 officers and 193 other ranks of the USAAF, along with bomb and ammunition stores.
+This was followed on 15 October by the first identified landing at the airfield, when a Douglas C-47 from Hendon brought in 18 army personnel to perform guard duties.

-The first operational aircraft to arrive at Davidstow flew in on 8 November 1942, 18 B-24Ds Liberators of the 44th (The Flying Eight-Balls) and 93rd Bombardment Groups landed from their bases at Shipham and Alconbury respectively.
-The Liberators caused a bit of apprehension to the locals who thought the aircraft maybe German.
-The units were fuelled and bombed up ready to fly the next day in an attack on the U-Boat pens at St Nazaire.
-The mission was in support of Operation Torch which was the allied invasion of French North Africa.
-Fourteen aircraft carried out the raid with the 93rd bombing at 14.02 hrs and the 44th at 14.08 hrs.
-The bombers returned to Davidstow having achieved varying degrees of success with damage being inflicted to one B-24 from the 93rd during the raid.
+The first operational aircraft to arrive at Davidstow flew in on 8 November 1942, 18 B-24Ds Liberators of the 44th (The Flying Eight-Balls) and 93rd Bombardment Groups landed from their bases at Shipham and Alconbury, respectively.
+The Liberators caused a bit of apprehension to the locals who thought the aircraft might be German.
+The units were fuelled and bombed up, ready to fly the next day in an attack on the U-Boat pens at St Nazaire.
+The mission was in support of Operation Torch, which was the allied invasion of French North Africa.
+Fourteen aircraft carried out the raid, with the 93rd bombing at 14.02 hrs and the 44th at 14.08 hrs.
+The bombers returned to Davidstow, having achieved varying degrees of success with damage inflicted to one B-24 from the 93rd during the raid.
 The B-24s returned to their home bases on 9 November 1942.
 Similar missions were flown later in the month using Boeing B-17Fs of the 306th Bomb Group who flew in from Thurleigh.

 |